14.8. Random and Direct Access

 streampos tellp();

-seekg and seekp.
-The file positioning functions allow programs to access data in any desired order, not just sequentially.
-As the order isn't predetermined, it's often described as "random."
-A program can call the read or write functions repeatedly, resulting a sequential access.
-However, switching between reading and writing requires an intervening "seek" function call:
+The "seek" and "tell" functions.
+The file positioning and locating functions allow programs to access data in any desired order, not just sequentially.
+As the order isn't predetermined, programmers often describe it as "random."
+A program can call the read or write functions repeatedly, resulting in sequential access.
+However, switching between reading and writing requires an intervening "seek" function call: streampos and seekdir are type aliases created in the stream classes.
+The first is an integral type appropriate for representing positions within long files, while the second denotes simple flags (perhaps implemented with an enumeration or typedef).

 Direct Access

-record number = byte address / size of a record
+record number = absolute address / size of a record

 (a)